EnChyb/FE-Kapusta-Team-Project/README.md

    `fix/01`

 3. Once you've finished working on the branch, open a pull request on GitHub.
 After merging, your branch will be deleted automatically.

+## Production

+Deploying a project using Vercel: (fe-kapusta-team-project.vercel.app)